Agenda

 Kindly sponsored by Rawlinson & Hunter

-Moderator: Andrew Godfrey TEP, Russell-Cooke LLP, UK
+Moderator: Julie Man TEP, Partner, Russell-Cooke LLP, UK

 Change rooms for next Specialist Sessions